mssalvo/JDataPaging/doc.md

 * [jms-event](#jms-event)

-associate functions with html elements
+associate functions with html elements there are several ways to associate a function with an html element with jms event
+* we see the most complex:

 * 1. set the autoStart property to false `autoStart:false`
 * 2. find the created instance of the paging